nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Examples:
-* `edit 1 p/91234567 e/e0425205@u.nus.com`  Edits the phone number and email address of the 1st student to be `91234567` and `e0425205@u.nus.edu` respectively.
+* `edit 1 p/91234567 e/e0425205@u.nus.edu`  Edits the phone number and email address of the 1st student to be `91234567` and `e0425205@u.nus.edu` respectively.
-* `edit 2 n/Aaron Tan`  Edits the name of the 2nd student to be Aaron Tan.
+* `edit 2 n/Aaron Tan`  Edits the name of the 2nd student to be `Aaron Tan`.

 ### Tracking students' grades, Studio attendance, and participation
 #### Adding grades for an assessment:  `grade`